You can search for courses, events, people, and anything else.

 - The gloves have proven popular with students.

 Creating the perfect gloves is a work in progress.
 At first, Lui placed electronics on the back of the glove, to detect acceleration and hand orientation, and added force-sensors in the fingertips.
 But experienced surgeons reported that they reduced their touch sensitivity and were too bulky, hindering movement.
-Lui has looked at alternatives including the use of force sensors further up the forearm and motion sensors on the back of the hand for an upgraded version.
+Lui has looked at alternatives including the use of force sensors located further up the forearm and motion sensors on the back of the hand for an upgraded version, before finally settling on a design involving a mix of flexible electronics that has sensors for each segment of the finger.

 “Now we have a tool that can assist in objectively measuring the intricate hand manoeuvres,” says Bokey.
 Trainees who have participated in the development of the prototype can readily appreciate their potential contribution to training.
-Lui laughs that students even loved the clunky early version.
-“They are excited because they can see the promise,” he says.
+Lui quips that students even loved the clunky early version.
+“They are excited because they can see the promise,” he adds.

-The plan is to do a pilot trial in mid-2020, says Lui.
+Concept validation trials have been underway, with the latest flexible iteration due for trial in early-2023, says Lui.
 If successful, the gloves could have unexpected uses.
 “We’ve already had requests from musicians asking if these gloves could help people become more skilled performers,” says Lui.
 “They could have a wider impact than we ever hoped.”

 Gough graduated with a PhD in Civil and Environmental Engineering from UNSW in 2016 under APA, ERA and ARENA scholarships, as well as first-class honours in Photovoltaics and Solar Energy from UNSW in 2011, starting as a Co-Op Scholar in Electrical Engineering.
 Previously, he researched photovoltaic-powered point-of-use water disinfection using ultraviolet LEDs, Wi-Fi positioning systems (under a Taste of Research scholarship) and was a laboratory demonstrator for digital and embedded systems design at UNSW.
 Gough was also formerly a research assistant and writing fellow with the Water Research Centre at UNSW.